Herbal supplements: What to know before you buy

 It's especially important that you talk to your doctor before using herbal supplements if:

 - You're taking prescription or over-the-counter (OTC) medications.
-Some herbs can cause serious side effects when mixed with prescription and OTC drugs, such as aspirin, blood thinners or blood pressure medications.
+Some herbs can cause serious side effects when mixed with prescription and OTC medications, such as aspirin, blood thinners or blood pressure medications.
 Talk to your doctor about possible interactions.

 - You're pregnant or breast-feeding.
 Medications that may be safe for you as an adult may be harmful to your fetus or your breast-feeding infant.
 As a general rule, don't take any medications — prescription, OTC or herbal — when you're pregnant or breast-feeding unless your doctor approves.